joseasoler/tradergen/README.md

 * Orbital traders will sometimes be specialized in insectoid animal products, chitin or combat insectoids.
 * Orbital traders specialized in insectoid wares will have relevant insectoid genomes and, sometimes bio-engineering incubators in stock.
 * Uncommon trader specialized in all kinds of insectoid wares, vat-grown insectoids and insectoid bio-engineering.
-* The bio-engineering supplier no longer appears, but all of the wares it had still appear frequently in other orbital traders.
+* The bio-engineering supplier no longer appears, but as mentioned above all of the wares it had still appear in other orbital traders.

 [Vanilla Factions Expanded - Mechanoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2329011599):

-* Orbital traders from the Bulk and Tech categories have mechanoid components in stock.
+* Bulk and Tech orbital traders have mechanoid components in stock.
 * High tech uncommon orbital traders have mechanoid components in stock.

 [Vanilla Factions Expanded - Pirates](https://steamcommunity.com/sharedfiles/filedetails/?id=2723801948):